kreshnnn/8051-Microcontroller-based-Alcohol-Detector-with-Buzzer/README.md

 ## Contributions

 Contributions are welcome!
 Please fork this repository and submit pull requests with improvements and bug fixes.

+## Bill of Materials

+The bill of materials for this project includes all the components listed above, with an estimated cost of ₹2500-₹3000.

 ## License